mietzen/AKS-ArgoCD-tutorial/README.md

   --generate-ssh-keys
 ```

-Wait for it to be ready...
+Wait for it to finish provisioning.

-Congratulations, we created a Kubernetes Cluster 🎉
+Congratulations — we’ve created a Kubernetes cluster 🎉

-To continue we need to add the the context to `kubectl`:
+Next, we need to add the context to `kubectl`:

 ```shell
 az aks get-credentials \